BobBuildTool/bob/doc/manual/configuration.rst

       # classes/make.yaml for details.
       MAKE_JOBS: "nproc"

-If the :ref:`policies-cleanEnvironment` policy is enabled then these variables are subject to :ref:`configuration-principle-subst` with the current OS environment.
+These variables are subject to :ref:`configuration-principle-subst` with the current OS environment.
 This allows to take over certain variables from the OS environment in a controlled fashion.

 .. _configuration-config-hooks: